spineo/ansible-aws-instance/README.md

 ### Running the Application Playbooks

 Before starting, you will need to create an _ansible_hosts_ (or whatever name you choose) inventory file which you can copy/modify from the [_ansible/inventories/ansible_hosts.template_](ansible/inventories/ansible_hosts.template) checked into this repository (the server values are the Public DNS or IP).
+In addition, the [_server_](ansible/inventories/server.template) file should include the hosts (it can be generated dynamically).
 You probably will not need to modify any of the _playbooks_ or _templates_ though its probably good to review them before a deployment in case you need to extend or modify the configuration.

 Once done, you can test it by running _ansible servers -m ping -i ./inventories/ansible_hosts_ to verify that instances are up.
 If successful, you should output similar to the one below for each instance pinged:
 ```